GROUP CLASSES

 We do offer a select amount of drop in based adult classes throughout the week.
 These classes are for those who are unable to commit to a full session, maybe be in town for only a couple days, or anyone who may want a couple more hours on the court.

-You can find our weekly drop in adult classes posted in red on the schedule below or head to our
+You can find our weekly registration adult classes posted in red on the schedule below or head to our Weekly Registration Page on our top menu

 Adult Classes will be limited to only 6 players!
-Live Ball classes with have 8 players per court.
+Live Ball and Hour and a half classes with have 8 players per court.

 *Instuctors and class schedule subject to change